Frequently Asked Questions

 The cost of any infertility treatment such as IVF can vary depending on your circumstances and the clinic’s rate.
 However, in general, IVF costs can range from $10,000 to $15,000 per cycle, plus the cost of medication.

 What is the cost of fertility treatments such as egg donation, artificial insemination, and surrogacy?

 In general, the cost for IUI (artificial insemination) and Clomid services can range from approximately $500 to $3,500.
 However, the need for repeat procedures can escalate the cost and in some cases double or triple it.
 Egg donation starts at approximately $10,000, but will depend on the clinic.
 Surrogacy fees can be as high as $100,000 when taking in the account the agency fee, lawyers’ fees, and medical costs.

 The grant recipients will be chosen by a committee composed of fertility specialists, financial advisers, surrogacy attorneys, clinical psychologists, and others who have personally dealt with infertility.

 Can I re-apply if my application wasn’t selected?

-Gift of Parenthood receives hundreds of applications each cycle.
+Gift of Parenthood receives many applications each cycle.
 Because we are limited by the amount of funds that are donated, we can not fund all those who apply in a given cycle.
 However, applicants may re-apply during subsequent grant cycles.
 A $60 application fee is required with each submission.
 Because medical circumstances can change monthly, applicants must submit a new form for each round of consideration.